 The Ski-Doo Tundra is a good option for any ice fisherman on a budget.
 It has all the basics you need to get out on the ice, and you’ll also get Ski-Doo’s reliable performance out of this sport utility sled.

 The basic model doesn’t have many bells and whistles, but it’s one of the cheapest utility sleds you can get your hands on.
-If you are more of a casual fisherman who doesn’t need to haul much, you don’t need those added features.
+If you are more of a casual fisherman who doesn’t need to haul much, I’m pretty sure that you don’t need those added features.

 Beginner Snowmobile Tips